cardmeister/cardmeister.github.io/README.md

 * SHDC is short for Spades-Hearts-Diamonds-Clubs
 * 0123 are Array indexes (SHDC)
 * cid = card id
-As = Ace of Spades , Td = Ten of Diamonds
+As = Ace of Spades , TD = Ten of Diamonds

 💡 attributes can be written as attributes in HTML:``<card-t id=MyCard cid=Qh ></card-t>``